ZOO-Prune: Training-Free Token Pruning via Zeroth-Order Gradient Estimation in Vision-Language Models: Methodology

-Fig.~\ref{fig:method:overall_figure} illustrates the overall \ours framework.
+Fig.~\ref{fig:method:overall_figure} illustrates the overall \textit{\ours (ZerOth-Order gradient estimation for token pruning)} framework.
 Given the outputs of the vision encoder, our method first computes token-level sensitivity using zeroth-order gradient estimation and then uses these scores in a diversity-aware selection procedure to produce a subset of tokens that is passed to the LLM.
-Mathematically, let $X \in \mathbb{R}^{N_v \times d_v}$ denote $N_v$ vision tokens with $d_v$ dimension, and
+Mathematically, let $X \in \mathbb{R}^{N_v \times d_v}$ denote $N_v$ vision tokens with $d_v$ dimension, and $Z = M(X) \in \mathbb{R}^{N_v \times d_l}$ the projected embeddings through the multimodal projection layer $M: \mathbb{R}^{d_v} \to \mathbb{R}^{d_l}$.
+We sample $m$ random perturbation directions $\{u_j\}_{j=1}^m$, where $u_j \sim \mathcal{N}(0,I_{d_v})$ normalized to unit norm.
+For each token $i$, we measure the symmetric finite-difference response: